fidel-schaposnik/muzero/README.md

 However, you should be aware that this is certainly going to be much slower than using the distributed, asynchroneous training.

+## Notes

+- You may want to tinker with `models/batching.config` and/or use a different tensorflow-serving Docker image to optimize network throughput in your system.